Graph subshifts: Cayley SFTs

-\begin{example}[Hard-square model] The hard-square model SFT is defined by $\setZ^2$-NN constraints: $\Z \subseteq \X_{\{0,1\},{a,a',b,b'}}$ such that for every configuration $X$ and edge $\{u: a,v: b\} \in E(X)$, one has that $\sigma_x(u) = 0$ or $\sigma_x(v) = 0$.
-This can be expressed as an SFT by forbidding the black/white coloured versions of Fig. \ref{fig:monochromatic} that have two adjacent black vertices.
-This is a direct generalization of a well-known SFT on $\setZ^2$ and other subgroup that go by the same name.
-As a graph SFT, it not only contains all the configuration that are already present on $\setZ^2$ such as in Fig. \ref{fig:hardsquaregridconfig}, but also new infinite configurations such as the cylinder of Fig. \ref{fig:hardsquarecylconfig}, and even finite configuration such as tori only containing $0$. \end{example}
+\begin{example}[Hard-square model] The hard-square model SFT is defined by $\setZ^2$-NN constraints: $\Z \subseteq \X_{\{0,1\},\{a,a',b,b'\}}$ such that for every configuration $X$ and edge $\{x: a,y: b\} \in E(X)$, one has that $\sigma_X(x) = 0$ or $\sigma_X(y) = 0$.
+This can be expressed as an SFT by forbidding the $0/1$-coloured versions of Fig. \ref{fig:monochromatic} that have two adjacent $1$-coloured vertices.
+This is a direct generalization of a well-known SFT over $\setZ^2$.
+As a graph SFT, it not only contains all the configurations that are already present on $\setZ^2$ such as in Fig. \ref{fig:hardsquaregridconfig}, but also new infinite configurations such as the cylinder of Fig. \ref{fig:hardsquarecylconfig}, and even finite configuration such as tori only containing $0$. \end{example}

 Besides finitely presented groups, the notion of quotient of a group can be extended to periodic graphs, which is the subject of the following section.